-A psychopath knows how to get people to sympathize with him and turn them against his victim.
+A psychopath knows how to get people to sympathize with him and turn them against the target of his abuse.
 Manipulating people is an entertaining game for a psychopath.
-He enjoys feeling powerful and superior as he watches his unsuspecting ‘pawns’ subject his victim to criticism, blame, abuse, and rejection.
+He enjoys feeling powerful and superior as he watches his unsuspecting ‘pawns’ subject his target to criticism, blame, abuse, and rejection.

 Psychopaths dominate because most people are brainwashed to be victims.
 There occasionally are people with partial resistance.
 They are isolated and the psychopaths can easily discredit and remove them.